ucscode/EasyAdmin-Ultimate/readme.md

 Before contributing, please review the [contribution guidelines](CONTRIBUTING.md) for detailed information on how to contribute effectively and respectfully.

-Thank you for considering contributing to Symfony PowerPack!
-Together, we can make Symfony development even better.
+Thank you for considering contributing to Symfony EasyAdmin PowerPack!

-## Support

-If you encounter any issues or have questions regarding the usage of Symfony PowerPack, please feel free to [open an issue](https://github.com/ucscode/symfony-easyadmin-powerpack/issues) on GitHub.

 ## Disclaimer